-Grier’s grandfather, who initially owned a grocery store and gas station across from his home in Charlotte, was also one of the city’s first successful minority businessmen and he helped build the Grier Heights neighborhood, which was once called "Grier Town". ” George Wallace, former executive director of the Grier Heights Economic Foundation, said: "Along with (Grier’s) father there were four or five people who initially started the neighborhood.”
+Grier’s grandfather, who initially owned a grocery store and a Texaco gas station across from his home in Charlotte, was also one of the city’s first successful minority businessmen and he helped develop the Grier Heights neighborhood, which was once called "Grier Town". ” George Wallace, former executive director of the Grier Heights Economic Foundation, said; "Along with (Grier’s) father there were four or five people who initially started the neighborhood.”
 Wallace and Grier grew up together and have been lifelong friends.
 “There is a lineage that exist when it comes to A.E.
 Grier, Jr. and the funeral business,” Wallace said.
 “It’s well thought of that a family business is still remaining after three generations.
 A.E.
-Grier Jr. is a real talented restorative artist.”
+Grier Jr. was a real talented restorative artist.”
 Now his son A.E.
 Grier, III is Chief Embalmer along side the best crew in the city.

 A.E.
-Grier remembers the first time he embalmed more than four decades ago, when a neighbor was struck and killed by a car.
-“It was during my apprenticeship, I told my instructor I was going to embalm” the remains solo Grier said.
-“I made sure that gentleman was embalmed properly and from there on I got my confidence.”
+Grier, Jr. remembers the first time he embalmed more than four decades ago, when a neighbor was struck and killed by a car.
+“It was during my apprenticeship, I told my instructor I was going to embalm” the remains solo Gene, Jr. said.
+“I made sure that gentleman was embalmed properly and from there on I obtained confidence in my work.”

-Because of two back surgeries, A.E.
-Grier, Jr. now mostly assists with family consultations occasionally in his later years.
+Because of back surgeries and natural health issues, A.E.
+Grier, Jr. mostly assisted with family consultations occasionally in his later years.

-A. E. Grier & Sons family has served the families of former Charlotte Mecklenburg County Manager Harry Jones, Sr., baseball legend Hank Aaron, former heavyweight champ boxer Mike Tyson, former NFL Rhonde and Tiki Barber, former NBA and Charlotte native Haywood Workman and the family of Grammy award winner / singer / song writer / record producer Anthony Hamilton, also of Charlotte as well as other notable constituents in the community, new transplants in the city and our great friends.
+A. E. Grier & Sons family has served the families of former Charlotte Mecklenburg County Manager Harry Jones, Sr., baseball legend Hank Aaron, former heavyweight boxing champ Mike Tyson, former NFL players Rhonde and Tiki Barber, former NBA players and Charlotte natives Antawn Jamison and Haywood Workman and the family of Grammy award winner / singer / song writer / record producer Anthony Hamilton, also of Charlotte as well as other notable constituents in the community, new transplants in the city and our great friends.
 We strive to serve each and every family the same as we would our own.